cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 - Verified that all tests have passed by looking at the container logs -- Container must be built (regardless of failure) to ensure services are running for tests.

-**DEBUGGER ENVIRONMENT**
+**DEVELOPMENT ENVIRONMENT**
-- Deploy the agent for debugging by running the following code in the CLI at the `<root>` directory.
-The debugger will be available at port 5678.
+- Deploy the agent for development by running the following code in the CLI at the `<root>` directory.
+Developers can attach the debugger running at port 5678.
 ```
 docker compose -f "./docker/docker-compose.debug.yml" up -d --build
 ```
+- **Visual Studio Code**:
+    - Developers will navigate to the `Run and Debug` tab and click the button.
+    - If there is a missing launch.json, please open the `Command Palette` in any `.py` file, and run “Debug: Start Debugging”.
+Choose “Remote Attach”, and select `localhost` and `5678` as host and port.
+This should create a file at `<root>/.vscode/launch.json`
+    - Once the container has been built and the `launch.json` is available, click the green arrow at the top left corner to run the debugger.
+Debugging capabilities should now be available.

 **PRODUCTION ENVIRONMENT**
 - Deploy the agent and its dependencies by running the following code in the command prompt at the `<root>` directory: